How to figure out what is wrong with your telescope when the

 the

-power and/or get more dark adapted so your pupil is larger and does not
+power, and/or 3) get more dark adapted so your pupil is larger

 may